Stock Spotlight: Pro Medicus Limited (ASX:PME)

 - High valuation which subjects the stock price to more volatility.

-- Timing (long lead time to close contracts) and scale of new contract wins disappoints relative to market expectations.
+- Timing (long lead time to close contracts) and scale of new contract wins disappoint relative to market expectations.

-- Contract renewals (pricing pressure) and potential budget cuts at hospitals leading to the delay of software upgrades / investment.
+- Contract renewals (price pressure) and potential budget cuts at hospitals leading to the delay of software upgrades / investment.

 - Systems reliability – data breach or drop in quality.

-- Regulatory / funding changes – reimbursement changes leading to lower imaging volumes.
+- Regulatory / funding changes – reimbursement changes.

 Subscribe to our newsletter